oehrlis/oci-sec-ws/lab/ex06/1x00-Exercise.md

   <a href="https://console.eu-frankfurt-1.oraclecloud.com" target="_blank" rel="noopener">
   OCI Console Frankfurt - Login</a>

-Verify in OCI console you selected the correct region and for Cloud Guard you are in your compartment.
+Verify in OCI console you selected the correct region and for Security Zone you are in your compartment.
 New resources like recipes, object storage buckets etc., are always created on your compartment.